In 2016, Remembrance Day is on Friday, November 11. Under Alberta’s Employment Standards legislation, the following rules apply:

-- If you normally work Wednesdays and are given Remembrance Day off, then you are entitled to your regular daily wage.
+- If you normally work Fridays and are given Remembrance Day off, then you are entitled to your regular daily wage.

-- If you normally have Wednesdays off but you work on Remembrance Day, then you are entitled to pay at a rate of time-and-a-half of your regular wage for each hour of work.
+- If you normally have Fridays off but you work on Remembrance Day, then you are entitled to pay at a rate of time-and-a-half of your regular wage for each hour of work.

 To be eligible for general holiday pay, employees: